hyunjunian/Poor-Charlie-s-Almanack/en.md

 Man’s excess of self-regard typically makes him strongly prefer people like himself.
 Psychology professors have had much fun demonstrating this effect in lost wallet experiments.
 Their experiments all show that the finder of a lost wallet containing identity clues will be most likely to return the wallet when the owner most closely resembles the finder.
 Given this quality in psychological nature, cliquish groups of similar persons will always be a very influential part of human culture, even after we wisely try to dampen the worst effects.

 Some of the worst consequences in modern life come when dysfunctional groups of cliquish persons, dominated by excessive self-regard tendency, select as new members of their organizations persons who are very much like themselves.
 Thus, if the English department at an elite university becomes mentally dysfunctional, or the sales department of a brokerage firm slips into routine fraud, the problem will have a natural tendency to get worse and be quite resistant to change for the better.
 So also with a police department or prison guard unit or political group gone sour, and countless other places mired in evil and folly, such as the worst of our big-city teachers’ unions that harm our children by preventing the discharge of ineffective teachers.
 Therefore, some of the most useful members of our civilization are those who are willing to clean house when they find a mess under their ambit of control.

-> Some of the most useful members of our civilization are those who are willing to clean house when they find a mess under their ambit of control.
->

 Well, naturally, all forms of excess of self-regard cause much error.
 How could it be otherwise?